Skin Cancer: Symptoms, Causes, and Natural Support Strategies

 Vitamin A

-Retinol and its derivatives are essential for growth, differentiation, and maintenance of normal epithelial cells.
+Retinol and its derivatives are essential for the growth, differentiation, and maintenance of normal epithelial cells.
 They bind to nuclear receptors and regulate gene transcription.
 This includes changes that may ultimately decrease cell growth and help block malignant transformation.
 Retinoids inhibit growth-stimulating signals and induce a multitude of downstream signaling pathways that regulate apoptosis, growth arrest, and cell differentiation in both precancerous and cancerous lesions.

 Resveratrol